pellenilsson/clean_share/README.rst

 Clean Share
 ===========

-A super simple JavaScript based line of static share buttons social network, for use on blogs and other web site.
+A super simple JavaScript based row of static social share buttons, for use on blogs and other web sites.

 Currently these services are supported: